fl4p/fugu-mppt-firmware/doc/Diode Emulation.md

-Let assume two extreme cases for the voltage measurements: V_in is +1% of the actual value, V_out -1%: we will get an M which is around -2% below the actual value.
-Since rectification time is reciprocal to M, this will cause a +4% error rectification on time at D=0.5.
+Let assume two extreme cases for the voltage measurements: V_in is +1% of the actual value, V_out -1%: we will get an M which is around -2% below the actual value ( precisely $0.99/1.01≈0.98$ ).
+Rectification time is reciprocal to M and this will cause a +4% error rectification on time at D=0.5.
 If we double the voltage error, we get approximately double the error for rectification time.
 Longer rectification time will cause reverse current